13th Schaumburg Saxon Invitational

 Asking questions during the RFD is a great idea, but continuing the debate after time stops is not.

 If you have any questions regarding any of the above, let me know before round.
 I'm happy to answer any other questions/concerns after round as well :)

 Raphael Portillo Paradigm

-Background: Broke to semis in IHSA for both Lincoln Douglas and Congressional debate (Senior, Freshman year respectively).
-I also got a dunk in gift card for judging so you know that’s legit.
+Background: I'm a freshman at UIUC majoring in Information Systems and Accounting.
+Broke to semis in IHSA for both Lincoln Douglas and Congressional debate (Senior, Freshman year respectively).

 I did Congressional and Lincoln Douglas Debate for four years at Schaumburg high school.
 Although I didn’t compete nationally I’m fine with whatever policy-ish arguments you run in any tournament, somehow linking court clog into a topic will make me very happy (that being said bring in any pre-read or pre-written shells and spikes into a round and I will for sure drop you, so strike me if that’s your way of debating).